Jacob City Horse Tram

 Overview

 The horse tram in Dry Canyon was proposed to run from the bottom of an incline from the Hidden Treasure mine at the head of Dry Canyon, down to Jacob City.
-From there the supposed plans were for a horse tram to continue down-canyon to its mouth.
+From there the proposed horse tram was to continue down-canyon to its mouth.

 The Jacob City horse tram was going to be built by the owners of the Hidden Treasure mine.
 The plans were to move their ore from the mine, down an incline 1200 feet in length, down to Jacob City, and a connection with the horse tram.
 The ore would then move by way of the horse tram down to the mouth of Dry Canyon, where the ore would be transferred to wagons for the trip to the Waterman smelter on Rush Lake near Stockton, a distance of seven miles.

-This was in mid 1877, at about the same time as two successful horse trams had been completed in Bingham Canyon in 1875, as well in Little Cottonwood Canyon in 1876.
+This was at about the same time as two successful horse trams had been completed in Bingham Canyon in 1875, as well in Little Cottonwood Canyon in 1876.

-The best indiactor that the horse tram hadn't been built, was in May 1880, there were complaints in the newspapers about the Dry Canyon and Ophir Canyon mines being limited by the bad roads.
-Although the Hidden Tresure mine was still making regular shipments to the smelter as late as 1884, those shipments were only in the range of 20 tons per day, or about one wagon load.
+The best indicator that the horse tram was no longer in service was in May 1880 there were complaints in the newspapers about the Dry Canyon and Ophir Canyon mines being limited by the bad roads.
+Although the Hidden Treasure mine was still making regular shipments to the smelter as late as 1884, those shipments were only in the range of 20 tons per day, or about one wagon load.
 And by mid 1885, the mine was being worked by leasers, with even less production.

-Better indication that the horse tram was never built, is the activity of the Hidden Treasure mine itself.
+Better indication that the horse tram was only briefly built and used is the activity of the Hidden Treasure mine itself.
 Research indicates that the Hidden Treasure mine became inactive a short time after the horse tram was proposed and surveyed.
 There is little mention of the mine after 1878 and into the mid 1880s, when the boom apparently ended.
-The high cost of transportation, a combination of wagon over ten miles to Terminus, the end of track of the narrow gauge railroad, then to the Salt Lake Valley smelters, was likely one of the causes.
+The high cost of transportation was likely the cause.
+Transportation of Dry Canyon ores was by use of a combination of wagon haulage over ten miles to Terminus station at the end of track of the narrow gauge railroad, then to the Salt Lake Valley smelters.

 Timeline